Approvals and regulations for biogas projects

 If you are planning a biogas project we recommend contacting your local government authority before going through the IDAS process.
 Your local government authority can help you understand local and state planning requirements.

 Petroleum and Gas Inspectorate

-We also recommend contacting the Petroleum and Gas Inspectorate (Department of Natural Resources, Mines and Energy) at the design stage of any project involving the capture, storage, transport and use of biogas.
+We also recommend contacting the Petroleum and Gas Inspectorate (Resources Safety and Health Queensland) at the design stage of any project involving the capture, storage, transport and use of biogas.

 Legislation and guidelines for biogas projects

 The following regulations and guidelines are relevant to biogas projects.
 These documents explain the regulatory framework stakeholders have to conform to in order to collect and use biogas:

 - Petroleum and Gas (Production and Safety) Act 2004

 - Environmental Protection Regulation 2019

 - Australian Standard AS 4454 (2003) for Composts, Soil Conditioners and Mulches references the biosolids guidelines.